gtspencer/nifty-coinbase-agent/README.md

 OPENAI_API_KEY=your_openai_key # Or XAI_API_KEY if using the NodeJS template
 NETWORK_ID="base-sepolia" # Optional, defaults to base-sepolia
 ```
+CDP AgentKit defaults to Sepolia Base, the testnet of Base.
+Change this to `base-mainnet` for Base, or read [here](https://docs.cdp.coinbase.com/cdp-apis/docs/networks) for more info on supported networks.

 Optionally, and in leu of the `wallet_data.txt` file, you may place your wallet variables in the `.env` file like so:
 ```